Media and Communication Studies

 MCS-411.
 Projects in Media and Communication Studies

 Advanced individual work in media production.
 Prerequisites: eight credits of course work in media and communication studies between MCS 207-290, demonstrated competence in the specific area of production, a written project proposal, and permission of a department faculty member who will serve as project adviser.
+Course may be taken two times for credit.
 Four semester hours.
 (XLP.)

 MCS-412.
 Projects in Media and Communication Studies

 Content, prerequisites, and requirements are the same as MCS-411.
+Course may be taken two times for credit.
 Four semester hours (XLP.)

 MCS-460W.
 Seminar in Media Criticism

 Students study the theories and practices of media criticism, applying them to historical or contemporary texts, such as popular music, films, news reportage, and fictional television.
 Students engage in research and writing and make an oral presentation of their findings.
 Prerequisites: MCS-201, MCS-205, MCS-292W, and one 300 level course between 300 and 375.
 Senior standing or permission of instructor.
 Three hours per week.
 Four semester hours.

 Students work with ethnographic methods as a means to explore the communicative patterns and processes of groups, organizations, and institutions.
 Students will conduct fieldwork, analyze data, and write a research paper as well as make an oral presentation of their findings.
 Prerequisites: MCS 201, MCS-205, MCS-292W, and one 300 level course between 300 and 375.
 Senior standing or permission of instructor.
 Three hours per week.
 Four semester hours.

 MCS-463W.
 Seminar in Audience Analysis